SergioLM7/back-django-area101/README.md

 # Django API REST - Books - Area101 technical interview

-## Introduction
+## About the project
 This project is a API REST created with Django framework.
 It provides a JSON with a list of 10 best-seller books (id, title, author, price, image).

-It has been deployed on Vercel:
+Deployment version, on Render.com: https://django-area101.onrender.com

 ## Installation